ringlej/ptxdist/doc/ref_manual.rst

  $(call targetinfo)

 Gives a feedback, what build *stage* is just started.
-Thats why it should always be the first call for each *stage*.
+That's why it should always be the first call for each *stage*.
 For the package *foo* and the *compile stage* it will output: